 In The End

 You should never feel like you have to compromise yourself for anyone.
-Getting into a healthy relationship is all about finding someone who compliments your personality and enhances your life, not stifle it.
+Getting into a healthy relationship is about finding someone who compliments your personality and enhances your life, not stifles it.
 Use the above criteria to take stock of your budding relationship; if any of them give you pause, then you should reassess your relationship.